azamatolegen/pytorch-recommendation_systems/README.md

     For real-world data where inherent feature crossing structures are usually very complex and nonlinear, second-order feature interactions generally used in factorization machines in practice are often insufficient.
 Modeling higher degrees of feature combinations with factorization machines is possible theoretically but it is usually not adopted due to numerical instability and high computational complexity.
 One effective solution is using deep neural networks.
 ## Part II

-### Scripts
+The structure of the Part II is the following:

+data/               # dataset and dictionaries stored here docker/             # docker image flask/              # everything we need for flask api
+    static/
+    templates/
+    api.py
+    dockerfile
-* loader.py: This is the script that loads the data.
-* model.py: This is the model script that defines the Matrix Factorization model with biases.
-* train.py: This is the main training script.
-You can simply run python train.py to execute it.
+models/             # stores our trained models runs/               # runs and logs download.py         # is the script that downloads and pre-processes the data loader.py           # is the script that loads the data into the model model.py            # is the model script that defines the Matrix Factorization model with biases train.py            # is the main training script.
+You can simply run python train.py to execute it reqiurements.txt
+README.md